Global well-posedness and scattering in weighted space for nonlinear Schr\"{o}dinger equations below the Strauss

 The formula \eqref{E:Rnform} easily follows. \eqref{E:tRnform} is similarly valid and thus the proof is completed. \end{proof}

 Based on the formula \eqref{E:Rnform} and \eqref{E:tRnform}, we introduce the powers of $R_n(t)$ and $\tilde{R}_n(t)$, respectively.
 For $\gamma \in \mathbb{R}$, we let

 and

 The crucial step of the proof is to use the resolvent to replace derivative by weight and to gain the derivative at the sacrifice of time decay factor.
 The following lemma, which is a consequence of Lemma \ref{L:Rest}, is one of the main tool in our argument. \begin{Lem} Fix $t>0$.
-These hold for $\gamma\in [0,2]$, $r\in(1,\infty)$, and $n\ge2$ that
+The following estimates hold for $\gamma\in [0,2]$, $r\in(1,\infty)$, and $n\ge2$:

 Further, following estimates are valid:

 \end{Lem} \begin{proof} Let us begin with the proof of \eqref{E:Rest3}.
 By

 where we have used \eqref{10/30-1}.
 Similarly, \eqref{E:Rest4} and \eqref{E:Rest0} follows from \eqref{10/30-1} and \eqref{K2/17-1}, respectively.
 Let us next obtain the bound in \eqref{8}.
 By \eqref{E:tRdef}, \eqref{E:tRnform}, and \eqref{7}, one deduces that